Our Namesake: Charles C. Sprague, M.D.

 Dr. Sprague, a Dallas native, was a 1940 graduate of Southern Methodist University.
 After earning a medical degree from UT Medical Branch in Galveston and serving in the Navy, he trained in internal medicine and hematology at Tulane University, Washington University, and Oxford.
 The successful clinician and teacher was named dean of the Tulane University School of Medicine before coming to UT Southwestern in 1967.
 Upon his retirement in 1986, he joined Southwestern Medical Foundation, becoming CEO.
 He was named both President Emeritus of UT Southwestern and Chairman Emeritus of the foundation before his death in 2005.

-Dr. Sprague, a member of the Institute of Medicine, was honored by UT Southwestern in many ways, including naming three academic chairs and a building after him.
+Dr. Sprague, a member of the National Academy of Medicine (formerly the Institute of Medicine), was honored by UT Southwestern in many ways, including naming three academic chairs and a building after him.
 Southwestern Medical Foundation, where he ended his outstanding performance as a player in the field of medicine, also named its Community Service Award in his honor.